Outdoor Fairy Garden Container Ideas You’ll Love!

 With a little moss inside the grapevine ball, you can create a cozy container for your fairies.
 Add some air plants or a shallow root plant like a staghorn fern.
 You could even hang several grapevine balls with fairies and plants grouped to create an attractive vertical container garden.

 Tinker Lab offers a simple tutorial for fairy gardening with kids using a wooden flower pot or bucket.
 Choosing a sturdy pot or container will let kids get in on the action and learn how to garden.
 If you’re creating an outdoor fairy container garden with kids, start with simple, easy-to-grow plants like petunias, marigolds, or pansies.

 Look for kid-friendly fairies that can handle some wear and tear.
 Sturdy fairies are also important for outdoor displays because you’ll likely see some fading from the sun and water.
 If you’re concerned about the fairies getting broken, there are even super kid-friendly plastic fairies that would look cute in any fairy garden display.

-Are you looking for an outdoor fairy garden idea for boys (or dinosaur-loving girls)?
+Are you looking for an outdoor fairy garden idea for your kids?
+Maybe you have boys (or dinosaur-loving girls)?
 Don’t miss this fantastic converted water table from No Time for Flash Cards.
 How cool are the prehistoric displays with the succulents and other plants?
 Using a kid’s sensory water table as the container is genius.

 When you create a fairy garden, you don’t need to stick with fairies only.
 Some kids prefer jungle animals, dinosaurs, or dragons.
 Hobbits and gnomes are other popular options.
 Fairy gardening means finding what seems magical and exciting to you.